mintscale/data-nft/README.md

     $ make api

 This will initialize the API to be active at `http://127.0.0.1:8000` i.e. on localhost.

+The API Documentation should now be available at `http://127.0.0.1:8000/docs`.